salrashid123/fluent-plugin-google-cloud/writing_developer_logs_gcp/README.md

   - Supported anywhere `fluentd` runs.
   - Requires authentication credentials file.

 If you are running on GCE or EC2, the `Cloud Logging Agent` would be the best bet.
-If you are already using `fluentd` elsewhere, just add the `fluent-plugin-google-cloud` gem.
+If you are already using `fluentd` elsewhere, just add the `fluent-plugin-google-cloud` gem then add on the forked `out_google_cloud.rb` as describe a bit below.

+>> **NOTE** as of `2/5/19`, the changes needed to support `generic_node` and `generic_task` is NOT included in the fluent plugin for google cloud stackdriver.
+However, the changes are relatively simple so I've _forked_ [fluent-plugin-google-cloud](https://github.com/GoogleCloudPlatform/fluent-plugin-google-cloud) and added in the changes here:
+[https://github.com/salrashid123/fluent-plugin-google-cloud](https://github.com/salrashid123/fluent-plugin-google-cloud).
+The only real change is to [out_google_cloud.rb](https://github.com/GoogleCloudPlatform/fluent-plugin-google-cloud/blob/master/lib/fluent/plugin/out_google_cloud.rb).
+I'll keep sync with upstream every week or so to keep it uptoday.
+Ofcourse to be clear, this for is *NOT supported by google cloud*

 For refernece, here are some related articles on Cloud Logging I tried out over the year:
   - [Apache/Nginx Structured Logs with Cloud Logging Agent](https://medium.com/google-cloud/envoy-nginx-apache-http-structured-logs-with-google-cloud-logging-91fe5965badf)